-For those students working toward a degree outside of the College of Business Administration, minors in the areas of accounting, business administration, computer science, economics, entrepreneurship, finance, health care management and human resource management are offered.
-For specific requirements for individual minors, see the section on Minors.
+For those students working toward a degree outside of the College of Business Administration, minors in the areas of accounting, business administration, computer science, economics, entrepreneurship, health care management, human resource management, marketing and professional business are offered.
+For specific requirements for individual minors, see page 138.